mycoria/web/docs/configure.md

   # Enable the router to choose automatically to which other
   # routers it connects.
 Routers will optimize their connections
   # based on measurements and estimated location.
-  # Not yet implemented, but please enable already.
-(WIP)
   autoConnect: true

   # If no other routers with public IANA IPs are known,